garyforsterio/employee-feedback-app/README.md

 ## Employee Feedback App

-This mono-repository contains the sytem setup for the evaluation and management of employees.
+This mono-repository contains the system setup for the evaluation and management of employees.

 ### Architecture

 Here is an overview of the architecture
 ![System architecture](./system-architecture.png 'System Architecture')

+---

 ### Structure

-This repository uses Lerna to managing projects.
-They are
+This repository uses Lerna to manage projects.
+They are:

 #### Backend